Laminotomy: Endoscopic spine surgery

 Endoscopic spine surgeries can be used to treat thoracic lesions, and have been proven to be a much safer option than a thoracotomy.
 However, an endoscopic spine surgery can be performed to treat other spinal conditions, such as a herniated lumbar disc.
 Recovery time from this type of surgical treatment is often very quick, with patients ambulating within a few hours of the procedure.

 Spinal fusion

 Spinal fusion involves fusing two vertebrae together using a spacer, and is intended to prohibit movement at that particular segment.
 Screws are typically inserted to assure that the spacer is held in place.
 The most common lumbar spinal fusion occurs between L4 and L5.
 A lumbar spinal fusion may be recommended when non-surgical treatment options for severe degenerative disc disease are ineffective.
-A laminotomy would not be effective in this case, since this procedure is concerning a degenerated disc that needs to be removed in order to relieve certain symptoms.
+A laminotomy would not be effective in this case, since this procedure concerns a degenerated disc that needs to be removed in order to relieve certain symptoms.